sstaub/gma3/README.md

 ### Changes for v2
 - TCP support
-- UDP parser for echo replays to get usefull informations, e.g. fader value ...
+- UDP parser for echo replays to get useful informations, e.g. fader value ...
 - independent from the CNNMAT OSC library
 - change of naming conventions
 - change license to CC BY-NC-SA 4.0